orbs-network/v3-node-setup/control/README.md

-# v3-node-manager repo
+# v3-node-control repo

 WIP

 ## What's this?

-Python manager for Orbs v3 node validator
+Python control for Orbs v3 node validator

 ### What does it do?